Waidanian/organic-tex-demo/README.md

 # organic-tex-demo
-Web content produced with Org-mode and TeX
+Web content produced with Org-mode and TeX.
+See the demo page at https://waidanian.github.io/organic-tex-demo/